gadirom/Art-in-Swift/SplinesRenderer.swiftpm/README.md

 # Splines Renderer

 (This app uses MetalBuilder's main branch and therefore will crash Swift Playgrounds.
-I will post an updated version as soon as the new version of MetalBuilder released)
+I will post an updated version as soon as the new version of MetalBuilder is released)

 This app is based on the dynamyc lines renderer - the MetalBuilder building block that renders strokes in the form of interpolating splines.
 The splines connect the points that you pass in a buffer which element type is conforming to `MetalBuilderPointProtocol`.